 It’s shocking to find a piece of trash in a pristine forest.
 In suburban woods, though, you expect to find trash.
 People dump in there late at night, so they don’t have to drive all the way to the landfill.
 Kids steal stuff and take it out there to hide it, then forget about it.
 Teenagers smoke, drink, make out, break bottles and blow things up in the woods, leaving a variety of interesting detritus.
 The woods are the places where suburbia’s darkness lurks in wait, like something from a David Lynch movie.

 But it’s not the specters and spirits of the woods that interest me, really, as much as it the stuff you find back there, and how the community sort of turns its collective consciousness away from it all.
 It may be right behind your house, but if it’s in the woods, then it’s okay, as long as it stays there and you don’t have to think about it if you don’t want to.
 But I like thinking about it . . . and so I ride and walk through muck, mud, weeds and woods looking for the things that no one else wants to.

-Here are some of those hidden things (click on the photo below to see the pictures with accompanying narrative, or click here for the slide show version) . . .
+Here are some of those hidden things: Click here for photos . . .